birdup000/poe-server/README.md

 This project is a FastAPI-based application that generates AI-generated responses using the Poe API.

+## Project To-Do List

+for this project:

+- [x] Token rotational (working but doesn't flip back in beginning the list after running out of tokens)
+- [ ] Add OPEN AI format of api like (/v1/chat/completions)
+- [ ] Work on Stability so not overloaded easily

 ## Installation

 To install the project dependencies, run the following command: